Ryan McMahon Player Props: Rockies vs. Marlins

 Ryan McMahon At The Plate

-- McMahon has driven home a run in 13 games this season (29.5%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on two occasions..
+- In 31.1% of his games this year, McMahon has had at least one RBI.
+He's picked up more than one in 6.7% and driven in three or more of his team's runs in two contests.

-- He has scored at least once 19 times this season (43.2%), including one multi-run game.
+- In 19 of 45 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.